Select English language to read the up-to-date version of this article!

 Actually, heat pump is always configured in "night mode", and lua script controls both

-1. outled fluid temperature needed to have the right comfort in the house
+- outled fluid temperature needed to have the right comfort in the house

-2. compressor power percentage, to regulate power
+- compressor power percentage, to regulate power

 During the night, both fluid temperature and power are reduced to limit power consumption and fan/compressor noise.

-During the day both fluid temperature and power are increased, with the exception of the peak hours 9-10 and 18-21 where it's a good practice to reduce consumptions for a better electricity grid stability.
+During the day both fluid temperature and power are increased (higher temperature => higher efficiency), with the exception of the peak hours in the morning and evening where it's a good practice to reduce consumptions for a better electricity grid stability, and even to save money.

 If there is an extra production from photovoltaic (energy exported to the grid), fluid temperature and power are increased to consume all available energy from photovoltaic.
 Also, room setpoints are automatically increased in case of extra power from photovoltaic, to reduce the power consumed in the evening or in the night.